 In 2015, the Illuminating Engineering Society (IES) published TM-30-15, IES Method for Evaluating Light Source Color Rendition (TM-30).
-The two-year-long effort to establish the new set of measures was supported by DOE.
-Following the publication of TM-30, DOE has been part of an effort to educate members of the lighting industry about the included measures, including hosting three webinars on the material.
+Following the publication of TM-30, DOE has been part of an effort to educate members of the lighting industry about the new method, including hosting three webinars on the material.
 Several other presentations are also available, as well as a set of frequently asked questions.
+In 2018, IES TM-30 was updated and qualified as an American National Standards Institute (ANSI) standard.

 TM-30, described in a DOE Technology Fact Sheet, provides a comprehensive system for characterizing how a light source will make colors appear, but it does not indicate how a light source should make colors appear in different situations.
 Since 2015, DOE has conducted research to measure subjective evaluations and preferences for different color rendition conditions, with a goal of providing lighting manufacturers and specifiers with more complete information to effectively balance color quality and energy efficiency in a variety of lighting applications.
 DOE has produced several peer-reviewed journal articles related to TM-30, which are summarized below.